JoshData/crs-reports-website/README.md

 * Fetches the latest CRS reports metadata and files from our private archive, saving them into `incoming/`. (`fetch_reports_files.sh`)

 * Prepares the raw files for publication, creating new JSON and sanitizing the HTML and PDFs, saving the new files into `reports/`.
 This step is quite slow, but it will only process new files on each run.
 If our code changes and the sanitization process has been changed, delete the whole `reports/` directory so it re-processes everything from scratch. (`process_incoming.py`)

+* Queries Google Analytics for top-accessed reports in the last week.

 * Generates the complete website in the `build/` directory. (`build.py`)